Nine Lives (2016 film): Plot

-Tom Brand is a major business tycoon in New York City whose workaholic attitude ruined his first marriage with Madison, and his adult son David now works for him and strives for his approval.
-He now lives with his second wife Lara, who is a little more tolerant of the fact that he is never at home, and his daughter Rebecca and son David.
-His eponymous company FireBrand is nearing completion on its greatest achievement to date: the tallest skyscraper in the northern hemisphere that will be the new headquarters.
-In the opening scene, he skydives out of a plane and lands on the top of the new skyscraper, while David his oldest child, who is his assistant, remains in the plane, refusing to jump.
+Tom Brand is a major business tycoon in NYC whose workaholic attitude ruined his first marriage with Madison, and his adult son David now works for him and strives for his approval.
+They now live with Tom's second wife Lara, who is a little more tolerant of the fact that Tom is never at home, and the couple's daughter Rebecca.

+Tom’s eponymous company FireBrand is nearing completion on its greatest achievement to date: the tallest skyscraper in the northern hemisphere that will be the new headquarters.
+In the opening scene, he skydives out of a plane and lands on the top of the new skyscraper, while David remains in the plane, refusing to jump.

-Rebecca's 11th birthday was coming and she has always wanted a cat, but Tom has always refused as he hates cats.
-Not wanting to disappoint her, he rushes to get a last-minute present for his daughter's birthday, but as he is distracted, the GPS redirects him to a mysterious pet store called Purrkins Pet Shop, brimming with odd and exotic cats.
+Rebecca's 11th birthday comes up and she has always wanted a cat, but Tom has always refused as he hates cats.
+Not wanting to disappoint her, he rushes to get a last-minute present for her birthday, but as he is distracted, the GPS redirects him to a mysterious pet store called Purrkins Pet Shop, brimming with odd and exotic cats.
 The store's eccentric owner Felix Perkins tells him he does not pick the cat, the cat picks him.
-The tomcat that picks him is called Mr. Fuzzypants, who, Perkins says, has used up seven of his nine lives.
+The tomcat who does so is called Mr. Fuzzypants.
+Perkins says he has used up seven of his nine lives.
 Tom buys the cat.

 On his way home for the party, Tom meets with Ian Cox, one of the top managers of the company in charge of the new building, and learns that another building in Chicago will be taller.
 They have an argument while on the roof that ends with Tom firing Ian, but lightning strikes the antenna.
 Tom is blown off the building along with the cat, and without any effort from Ian to save him, he plummets off the side of the skyscraper, but his leg gets snagged on some stray equipment and gets flung back inside through a window as he passes out.
-When he wakes up, he realizes that his human body is in the hospital in a state of coma, and his consciousness is trapped inside the cat's body.
+When he wakes up, he realizes that his human body is in the hospital in a coma, and his consciousness is trapped inside the cat's body.